During the day the sun beats down mercilessly, the nights, however, are cold and come with star-filled skies.

-Strewn along the plains and the sierra, there are picturesque villages with stone and mud houses, corrals and agricultural terraces.
-The cemeteries of this area also stand out with their wreathes of paper or metal placed on the crosses, for lack of fresh flowers.
+Strewn along the plains and the Sierra, there are picturesque villages with stone and mud houses, corrals and agricultural terraces.
+The cemeteries of this area also stand out with their wreaths of paper or metal placed on the crosses, for lack of fresh flowers.

 The most important buildings in these villages are the churches that are a legacy of the Spanish missionaries of the seventeenth and eighteenth centuries.
 Surrounded by the village houses they display a mixture of traditional beliefs and the Christian faith and are always beautiful in their simplicity.

 It is impossible not to admire the bell towers, the doors with their baroque carvings, the polychromes in the altars, the iconic colonial paintings of a suffering Christ and the statutes of the virgin adorned in velvet and lace.